Out of the Loop: Structural Approximation of Optimisation Landscapes and non-Iterative Quantum Optimisation: Application

 The size of $T$ is trivially given, as we always sample a fixed number of states.
 In the following discussion we will encounter expected values over different sample spaces, we will differentiate this by $E_T(\cdot)$ and $E_{\mathcal{I}}(\cdot)$ being defined to be the mean over all states in the target space $T$ and over all instances in the set of problem instances $\mathcal{I}$.
 No subscript is used if the sample space is clear from context.
 Further note that $\overline{\#_d(k)}$ is the sample mean of $T$ where $T$ is sampled from the sample space of all problem instances $\mathcal{I}$.
 Therefore, $E_{\mathcal{I}}\ab(\overline{\#_d (k)}) = E_T \ab(\#_d (k))$ as the sample mean $\overline{\#_d(k)}$ is an unbiased estimator of the expected value $E_T \ab(\#_d (k))$.
 The same also holds for $\overline{\#_{d_1}(k) \#_{d_1}(k)}$.
 To calculate $E_T\ab(\#_d (k))$, we need to know the distributions of $\ab\{\#_d (k)\}_{d=0}^n$.
 To compute $E_{\mathcal{I}}\ab(\overline{\#_{d_1} (k) \#_{d_2} (k)}) = E_T \ab(\#_{d_1} (k) \#_{d_2} (k))$ we use that $E_T \ab(\#_{d_1}(k) \#_{d_2} (k)) = E_T \ab(\#_{d_1}(k)) E_T \ab(\#_{d_2}(k)) + \Cov\ab(\#_{d_1} (k), \#_{d_2} (k))$.
 For $\Cov \ab(\#_{d_1} (k), \#_{d_2} (k))$, the joint probability distribution of $\ab\{\ab(\#_{d_1} (k), \#_{d_2} (k))\}_{d_1, d_2 = 0}^n$ is required.

 As $T$ is uniformly sampled from the complete state space, this basically leads to an urn model without replacement.
-Therefore, except for some edge cases, the random variables $\#_d (k)$ can be described by a Hypergeometric distribution, see \cref{thm:Pd}. \begin{widetext} \begin{lemma} In case of uniform target sampling the probabilities $P\ab(\#_d (k) = x)$ and $P\ab(\#_{d_1} (k) = x_1, \#_{d_2} (k) = x_2)$ are defined as follows:
+Therefore, except for some edge cases, the random variables $\#_d (k)$ can be described by a Hypergeometric distribution, see \cref{thm:Pd}.